 On your feet

-With only 24hrs and baby on board, it may be hard to visit Munich only on your feet.
+With only 24hrs, it may be hard to visit Munich only on your feet.
 Therefore, our recommendation is to combine walking and public transport.

 You can choose between underground U-Bahn, suburban trains S-Bahn, trams or buses.
 See the public transport network here